Charity Fundraising Jobs – What makes a great fundraiser?

 Recruiting the best people for your organisation is stating the obvious, but are you doing it?
-It is very easy to restrict your search by a person’s experience with other charities.
+When advertising your fundraising jobs it’s is very easy to restrict your search by a person’s experience with other charities.

 The most important thing you need to focus on is how good will they be at raising money for your charity?
 Your charity is unique, and has completely different challenges to other organisations.
 In other words don’t fall into the trap of putting people into pigeon holes.
 Always focus on the skills needed to be an effective fundraiser.
 Remember without fundraisers many charities would simply not be able to function, and some would close down.
 Why would you risk the charity’s future on recruiting less than the best?
 That person could well be in the charity sector or maybe they have been extremely successful in the private sector and now want to move over and apply their sales skills to raising money for your charity.